Infosys row: Would you call Centre anti-national for vaccine rollout flaws, asks Raghuram Rajan

 Rajan also spoke about the introduction of the Goods and Services Tax in 2017.
 “I don’t think the GST rollout has been spectacular,” he told NDTV.
 “It could have been done better.”

 The GST rollout had been criticised for being complicated.
-In 2018, the Opposition had described it as a “Grossly Scary Tax”, adding that multiple returns, multiple rules and tax slabs made the life of an ordinary trader “nightmarish”.
+In 2018, the Opposition had called it a “Grossly Scary Tax”, adding that multiple returns, multiple rules and tax slabs made the life of an ordinary trader “nightmarish”.

 The former RBI governor told NDTV: “We need an inquiry into the vaccine rollout and why the GST was not rolled out properly.
 People make mistakes.
 But learn from those mistakes and don’t use them as a club to roll out your own prejudices.”